 Usually, MTB’s are available with frame sizes of 17” and 19” that you can select according to your height.

-Another factor is the wheel size that is mostly 26er, 27.5er, and 29er.
+Another factor is the wheel size which is mostly 26er, 27.5er, and 29er.
 Keep in mind that smaller wheels are the best fit for short riders but have lighter weight, faster acceleration, better maneuverability, and weaker traction.
 On the other hand, larger wheels suit tall riders.
 However, they are heavier, slow to accelerate, inferior in maneuverability, and offer better traction

 What mountain bike gear do I need?